zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-grid.md

 [Data Documentation](portalfx-data.md)

 ### Defining Columns
-Columns are defined by setting the columns property on the grid view model.
+Columns are defined by setting the columns property on the grid ViewModel.
 The header text of the column is declared with the name property.
 Cell values for the column are determined by the itemKey property.
 The itemKey specifies the name of the property on your data item.